Post-Newtonian Theory for Gravitational Waves: Compact binary systems

 The Schwarzschildean result is known in closed form as

-and for the self-force contribution one obtains\epubtkFootnote{Since there are logarithms in this expansion we use the Landau $o$-symbol for remainders; see the footnote~\ref{fnote:landau}.}
+and for the SF contribution one obtains\footnote{Since there are logarithms in this expansion we use the Landau $o$-symbol for remainders; see the footnote \ref{fnote:landau}.}

-The analytic coefficients were determined up to 2PN order in Ref.~\cite{Det08}; the 3PN term was computed in Ref.~\cite{BDLW10a} making full use of dimensional regularization; the logarithmic contributions at the 4PN and 5PN orders were added in Ref.~\cite{BDLW10b}.

-The coefficients $\alpha_4$ and $\alpha_5$ represent some pure numbers at the 4PN and 5PN orders.
-Using Eq.~\eqref{e4PN} for the 4PN term and the fact that all the unknowns appearing in Eq.~\eqref{u1Tx} can be computed in terms of those in the energy function~\eqref{Ecirc5PN} by application of the first law~\eqref{firstlaw}, we can determine the coefficient $\alpha_4$ as

-On the self-force front the main problem is to control the numerical resolution of the computation of the redshift observable in order to distinguish more accurately the contributions of very high order PN terms.
-The comparison of the post-Newtonian expansion~\eqref{utSF} with the numerical SF data has confirmed with high precision the determination of the 3PN coefficient~\cite{BDLW10a, BDLW10b}: Witness Table~\ref{tab:bestfit3PN} where the agreement with the analytical value involves 7 significant digits.
-Notice that such agreement provides an independent check of the dimensional regularization procedure invoked in the PN expansion scheme (see Sections~\ref{sec:DReom}\,--\,\ref{sec:DRrad}).
-It is remarkable that such procedure is equivalent to the procedure of subtraction of the singular field in the SF approach~\cite{DW03}.
+The analytic coefficients in \eqref{utSF} were determined up to 2PN order by \cite{Det08} using the regularized post-Newtonian metric of \cite{BFP98}.
+The 3PN term was computed by \cite{BDLW10a} making full use of dimensional regularization.
+The comparison of the post-Newtonian expansion \eqref{utSF} with the numerical SF data has confirmed with high precision the analytic determination of the 3PN coefficient.
+Notice that such agreement provides an independent check of the dimensional regularization procedure at the basis of the PN expansion (see Sects.~\ref{sec:DReom}--\ref{sec:DRrad}).
+It is remarkable that such procedure gives results equivalent to those obtained with the subtraction of the singular field in the SF approach \citep{DW03}.
+The comparison with SF data also revealed the presence of logarithmic contributions at the 4PN and 5PN orders, which have then been computed analytically \citep{BDLW10a, BDLW10b, D10sf}.
+Furthermore the PN-SF comparison has permitted to measure the 4PN and 5PN coefficients, with high significant digits \citep{LBW12}.
+The 4PN coefficient in \eqref{utSF} was computed analytically by \cite{BiniD13}.

-Furthermore the PN-SF comparison has permitted to measure the coefficients $\alpha_4$ and $\alpha_5$ with at least 8 significant digits for the 4PN coefficient, and 5 significant digits for the 5PN one.
-In Table~\ref{tab:bestfit} we report the result of the analysis performed in Refs.~\cite{BDLW10a, BDLW10b} by making maximum use of the analytical coefficients available at the time, i.e., all the coefficients up to 3PN order plus the logarithmic contributions at 4PN and 5PN orders.
-One uses a set of five basis functions corresponding to the unknown non-logarithmic 4PN and 5PN coefficients $\alpha_4$, $\alpha_5$ in Eq.~\eqref{utSF}, and augmented by the 6PN and 7PN non-logarithmic coefficients $\alpha_6$, $\alpha_7$ plus a coefficient $\beta_6$ for the logarithm at 6PN.
-A contribution $\beta_7$ from a logarithm at 7PN order is likely to confound with the $\alpha_7$ coefficient.
-There is also the possibility of the contribution of a logarithmic squared at 7PN order, but such a small effect is not permitted in this fit.
+For reference let us give the higher-order 2SF and 3SF corrections at the 4PN order, i.e. the next two terms in \eqref{utexp}, which are straightforward to compute from Eq.~\eqref{z1x}:

+We report also the \textit{leading} logarithmic contributions in the redshift variable at any generic power $n$.
+These have been computed in the energy and angular momentum using renormalization group techniques, see Eqs. \eqref{EJlogn}.
+We have (at linear order in the mass ratio $q$)